 Tuition fee transfer:

-Please note that, the APEL.Q process will lead to only MLSCM degree of Paris-U, not dual degree.
+Please note that the APEL.Q process will lead to only the MLSCM degree from Paris-U, not a dual degree.
 For more information, read more HERE

 Apply Policy:

-- To participate in Paris-U’s Short courses program, students need to meet the entry criteria corresponding to each level.
+- To participate in Paris-U’s Short courses program, students must meet the entry criteria corresponding to each level.
 Please see the “Entry” tab for more details.

-- Paris-U will not accept applicants if their entry qualifications are from diploma mill universities or schools/universities that are not accredited.
+- Paris-U will only accept applicants if their entry qualifications are from diploma mill universities or schools/universities that are accredited.

-- For Level 7 short courses programs, if an entry bachelor is unavailable, students must demonstrate a minimum of 5 years of work experience in the relevant field.
-Please note that a bachelor’s degree is required for the Master’s program of Paris-U so that you could take the Micro Master program but could not move to the Master’s program of Paris-U.
+- For Level 7 short courses programs, if an entry bachelor is unavailable, students must demonstrate at least five years of work experience in the relevant field.
+Please note that a bachelor’s degree is required for the Master’s program at Paris-U, so you could take the Micro Master’s program but could not move to the Master’s program at Paris-U.

-- English is not a mandatory entry requirement for short course programs, but candidates need to ensure that English is used in reading documents, listening to lectures, and doing assignments.
-Candidates should note that English is a mandatory requirement when switching to an academic program at Paris-U.
+- English is not a mandatory entry requirement for short course programs, but candidates must ensure that English is used in reading documents, listening to lectures, and doing assignments.
+Candidates should note that English is mandatory when switching to an academic program at Paris-U.

 The Short Courses Certified program is a fully online program.
 You can study anytime, anywhere.
 The final exam will be uploaded to the system and marked by the academic panel of Paris-U. Students must submit assignments on time.
 Otherwise, the student is considered not to continue the program.